matthewlouisdavisBioStat/TimeToChurn/README.md

 # TimeToChurn
-A classic survival analysis for clinical trial data is applied to the most important problem facing growing businesses, driven primarily by online engagement.
+A classic survival analysis for clinical trial data is applied to an important problem facing growing businesses.
+Data, code, and materials for reproducing results are provided here.